12th January 2023

-Business outcomes are becoming a critical differentiator in a highly competitive marketplace.
-Successful organisations will be those that can bridge the value gap between technology and the business to demonstrate value in the context of their client's objectives and aspirations.
-Achieving this will require service providers to execute the complex task of understanding, managing, and evidencing the outcomes to be delivered for each client.
+Business outcomes are becoming a critical differentiator in a highly competitive market.
+Successful organisations will be those that can clearly demonstrate how their technology adds real value in terms of the customer’s business objectives and aspirations.
+To do this, service providers will need to steer the complex task of understanding, managing, and evidencing the outcomes to be delivered in the dynamic and complex service environment.

 Figure 1 - Iterative business outcome management framework